In Balance Energy

 What is kWp?

-kWp stands for Kilowatt Peak or put another way the maximum performance obtainable from a solar panel / module when operating under perfect conditions. kWp is a useful measurement to use when selecting and integrating components such as solar PV panels, cables and inverters in system sizing calculations.
+kWp stands for Kilowatt Peak or put another way the maximum performance obtainable from a solar panel / module when operating under perfect conditions. kWp is a useful measurement to use when selecting and integrating components such as solar PV panels, cables and solar inverters in system sizing calculations.

-Ensuring that cables, inverters and isolators are of a sufficient size to handle a solar PV arrays kWp output will ensure that these components will not overheat, get damaged or be a cause of power losses.
+Ensuring that cables, solar inverters and isolators are of a sufficient size to handle a solar PV arrays kWp output will ensure that these components will not overheat, get damaged or be a cause of power losses.

 The actual output of a PV array is dependent on the light available to it.
 In the UK under normal operating conditions a PV array will rarely if ever reach it's kWp potential; for example a 2kWp system will not run at 2kWp all of the time, instead PV array outputs fluctuate second by second based on the changing light conditions.